 “We have very high standards for ourselves in training and in racing and so far it has been going really well, so there is no reason for it to go any other way at the moment.

-“A qualification Worlds always comes with a little bit of added intensity, for some nations, their goal will literally just be to come in the top seven and to qualify their boat, which might be the biggest result they could ever hope for in their rowing career.
+“The qualification Worlds always comes with a little bit of added intensity, for some nations, their goal will literally just be to come in the top seven and to qualify their boat, which might be the biggest result they could ever hope for in their rowing career."

-After missing out on the Olympic podium by such a small margin, the pair could now head to France as one of the main contenders to win gold.
+After missing out on the Olympic podium by such a small margin, the pair are now likely to head to France as one of the main contenders to win gold.

 That brings a certain element of pressure but after getting a second chance in their event, they are determined to make it count and climb to the top of the podium after the class was given an unexpected extra Olympic cycle.